Data protection privacy notice

 Complaints, comments and compliments

 If you want to make a compliment, comment or complaint about how we are processing your data, you can visit the Town hall or send a compliment or comment or make a complaint to the council.

 If you are dissatisfied with how we have handled your complaint, you can contact the Information Commissioner's Office:

 Information Commissioner's Office

 If this privacy notice changes in any way, we will place an updated version on our Data Protection web page.
 By regularly reviewing the page you will ensure that you are always aware of what information we collect, how we use it and under what circumstances, if any, we share it with others.

 Service or project specific privacy notices

-Services using large amount of personal or sensitive (“special category”) information will have their own dedicated privacy notice to tell people what information is being shared.
+Services using large amount of personal or sensitive (special category) information will have their own dedicated privacy notice to tell you what information is being shared.
 These notices will map out how personal information flows through the service or project and how it is processed.